Zero waste tips to adopt for a more responsible Christmas

 Photo credit: lespetitsgestes

-Small gestures to adopt during the holidays
+Small gestures to adopt during the festive season

 Finally, choose an ethical or second-hand outfit to shine on the big day.